-No, 2026 Tax Brackets Did NOT Revert — What FIRE Planners Actually Need to Know
+2026 Tax Brackets Did NOT Revert — FIRE Planning Update

 If you've been researching 2026 tax planning for your early retirement, you've probably seen some alarming headlines.
 "Tax rates going up in 2026!"
 "The 12% bracket jumps to 15%!"
 "Your Roth conversion window is closing!"